Verification of Quantitative Temporal Properties in RealTime-DEVS: Background

 \subsection{Real-Time DEVS}

 RT-DEVS \cite{RTDEVS,SK2005} is a variant of the DEVS formalism better suited to model real-time systems.
-The main difference between RT-DEVS and DEVS is that the former allows the specification of the occurrence of an event within a time interval and not necessarily in a specific time instant.
+The main difference between RT-DEVS and DEVS is that the former allows the specification of the occurrence of an event within a time interval and not necessarily in a specific time instant. \begin{definition} An atomic RT-DEVS model is a tuple $\left\langle X,Y,S,ta,\delta_{ext},\delta_{int},\lambda,\A,\omega,ti\right\rangle$, where: \begin{enumerate*}[label=(\emph{\roman*})] \item $X$ is the set of input events; \item $Y=$ is the set of output events; \item $S$ is the set of states; \item $ta : S \rightarrow \mathbb{R}^{+}_{0,\infty} $ is the time advance function; \item $\delta_{int}: S \rightarrow S$ is the internal transition function; \item $\lambda: S \rightarrow Y$ is the output function;